 If you have diabetes, here is why caring for your feet could save your own life:

 Diabetic Foot Pain is only one of many worrying indicators of Diabetes Mellitus Complications – due to what it might foretell.
-Other diabetes complications may result in many diseases in which (typically), higher blood sugar levels cause damage of the nerves and also nerve-endings, kidneys, blood vessels and eyes, normally developing over very long periods.
+Other diabetes complications may result in many diseases in which (typically), higher blood sugar levels cause damage to the nerves and also nerve-endings, kidneys, blood vessels, and eyes, normally developing over very long periods.

 If your diabetes isn’t carefully handled, permanent organ damage and disability of your immune system are possible too.
 And like these issues are not bad enough, complications from diabetes lessen the body’s capacity to fight even mild infections.
 And infection of the feet can be a challenge to have.

-If diabetes leads about damage to your nervous system, this is usually most obvious in your feet.
-You might not even be in a position to feel it, and sweat and oil production that’s vital to lubricate the skin of the foot is generally impaired also.
+If diabetes leads to damage to your nervous system, this is usually most obvious in your feet.
+You might not even be in a position to feel it.
+Plus, sweat and oil production that’s vital to lubricate the skin of the foot is generally impaired also.
 These factors can create an abnormal strain on the bones, skin, and joints of the feet.
 These issues can subsequently result in an entire breakdown of the skin of the foot, and blisters (as well as diabetic ulcers) can eventually grow.

 Diabetes can result in a dangerously weakened immune system, which may become subsequently tricky for even small wounds to recover.
 Again, this is a specific issue for lesions on the legs or feet.
 This may result in bacterial infection of the skin or connective tissue, including the muscles and the bones.
 If not promptly treated, these diabetic infections can primarily develop into gangrene.